github/docs/content/actions/migrating-to-github-actions/automated-migrations/automating-migration-with-github-actions-importer.md

   travis-ci     An audit will output a list of data used in a Travis CI instance.
 ```

-Once you are granted access to the preview, you will be able to access further reference documentation about running an audit.

 ### Forecasting usage

 The `forecast` subcommand reviews historical pipeline usage to create a forecast of {% data variables.product.prodname_actions %} usage.